 Pillsbury House, 3501 Chicago Avenue S., Minneapolis 55407.
 Call 612-824-0708.
 The non-profit serves the zip codes of 55406, 55407, and 55408 only.

 Home Line doesn’t provide grants, but rather it can offer free legal assistance for landlord issues, counseling, and advocacy services so that tenants throughout Minnesota can solve their own rental housing problems.
 Lawyers can refer Minneapolis renters to all sorts of programs.

-Interfaith Outreach and Community Partners of Minneapolis, Minnesota, zip code 55447, may have funds for emergency rent help on a first come and served basis.
-Other resources range from referrals to legal aid, transitional housing, and grants for rental deposits and more.
+Interfaith Outreach and Community Partners of Minneapolis, Minnesota, zip code 55447, may have referrals to funds for emergency rent help on a first come and served basis.
+Other resources range from referrals to legal aid, transitional housing, and grants for rental deposits and more. they only support residents of Long Lake, Medicine Lake, Medina, Minnetonka Beach, Hamel, Orono, Plymouth and Wayzata.
 Call (763) 489-7500.

 PRISM- People Responding in Social Ministry, 730 Florida Ave S Golden Valley 55426, phone - 763-529-1350.
 Cash is not offered, but a loan is.
 The agency can offer 0% interest loans to qualifying individuals and families to cover housing costs as well as pay rent in times of financial crisis or a hardship.
 The programs and resources are only offered for people in parts of Hennepin County, including Golden Valley, Crystal, New Hope, or Robbinsdale Minnesota.